pallavig702/Multimodal_LLM_LLaVaNext_Project/README.md

 pip install -r requirements.txt <br />
 bash OtherRequirements.sh <br />

+# First and foremost Covert .MOV video files to .mp4.
+This conversion depends on the Multimodal LLM (MLLMs) LLaVa-Next we used.
+It could be different for other MLLMs.<br />
+Run ConvertVideos_MOV_to_mp4.py

 #We used slurm for this project as we required HPC GPU clusters so we use sbatch <br />